-- The four-spacecraft Cluster mission was launched in 2000 with mission operations beginning in February 2001 following a five-month commissioning phase.
-Cluster's primary purpose was to explore Earth's boundary layers with multi-point measurements in an approximate $4 \times 19 R_E$ orbit (hereafter all references to $R_E$ refer to geocentric distance).
-The WBD data provide the opportunity to study the waves in these bound- ary layers at their source of origin, as well as waves detected remotely well away from - ary layers at their source of origin, as well as waves detected remotely well away from their source.
-The latter is carried out using Very Long Baseline Interferometry (VLBI) to locate that source, particularly with respect to Auroral Kilometric Radiation (AKR).
+The four-spacecraft Cluster mission was launched in 2000 with mission operations beginning in February 2001 following a 5-month commissioning phase.
+Cluster's primary purpose was to explore Earth's boundary layers with multi-point measurements in an approximate $4 \times 19 R{\rm E}$ orbit (hereafter all references to $R{\rm E}$ refer to geocentric distance).
+The WBD data provide the opportunity to study the waves in these boundary layers at their source of origin, as well as waves detected remotely well away from their source.
+The latter is carried out using very long baseline interferometry (VLBI) to locate that source, particularly with respect to auroral kilometric radiation (AKR).
 In order to study AKR, it is necessary to use the conversion modes discussed in the introduction, since most AKR is generated at frequencies greater than 125 kHz.
-However, in - 2008, the Cluster orbit perigee decreased enough in altitude such that the spacecraft began to directly visit the source region of AKR and of auroral acceleration (roughly 1.2-2.6 $R_E$ ).
-Embedded within the conversion mode ( $f_0 \neq 0$ ) waveform data obtained in this region were the sinusoidal signatures of the AKR, but also very short time duration pulses which have not previously been discussed in the literature due to the limitations of most instrumentation to detect them on very short time scales.
+However, in 2008, the Cluster orbit perigee decreased enough in altitude such that the spacecraft began to directly visit the source region of AKR and of auroral acceleration (roughly 1.2-2.6 $R{\rm E}$).
+Embedded within the conversion mode ($f_0 \neq 0$) waveform data obtained in this region were the sinusoidal signatures of the AKR, as well as very short time duration pulses that have not previously been discussed in the literature due to the limitations of most instrumentation to detect them on very short timescales.